Lava Wall/Deadheads Rock Climbing

 Use caution on the ledge system.
 Belay bolts are in place at the base of some routes.

 From the left side of the parking area, follow a well-worn track left (south) through open woods and meadows.
 The trail drops to the east end of the wall, in the "Deadheads" area.
 10-minute approach at most.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lava Wall/Deadheads:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lava Wall/Deadheads:

 Featured Route For Lava Wall/Deadheads

 There seems to be a new bolted route between Saint of Circumstance and Get a Job at lava point.